Please click here to be redirected to the BlackRock 401(k) Settlement page

 Summary of the Lawsuit

-On behalf of two classes of participants and beneficiaries in BlackRock’s Retirement Savings Plan, on October 18, 2017, Plaintiffs filed an Amended Complaint in federal district court alleging that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds and by using their own subsidiary to broker securities lending deals using the Plan’s assets.
+On behalf of participants and beneficiaries in BlackRock’s Retirement Savings Plan, on August 27, 2018, Plaintiffs filed a Second Amended Complaint in federal district court alleging that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds and by using their own subsidiary to broker securities lending deals using the Plan’s assets.
 As a result of this corporate self-dealing, plan participants paid BlackRock excessive securities lending fees for investments in risky securities.
 This suit seeks to recover hundreds of millions of dollars in losses sustained by the plan participants through excessive fees and underperformance.

 Summary of the Claims